 Don't attempt to move the meat too quickly - let it form a crust.
 Give it a little jiggle with tongs when you think it might be ready, and if it moves easily you can then lift it to check properly.
 If it's still stuck firm, don't move it!
 All this becomes much more intuitive with practice.

 Do it like the chefs: quickly sear room temperature meat to seal and brown (at which point the meat will naturally release from the pan when lifted), then transfer the pan to the oven to finish baking and retain the juices.
 A hot, well-seasoned pan doesn't need much oil, because it quickly caramelises and seals the surface.
-Coarse salt/pepper dry rub helps: see https://www.youtube.com/watch?v=6ggiONseXig and https://www.youtube.com/watch?v=987wOx8HXzo
+Coarse salt/pepper dry rub helps.
+Check out this video and this one.

 Bacon: some bacon has a high sugar content and that's what causes gumming and sticking.
-Because iron cooking isn't so well known in Australia, there are lots of answers on USA forums and groups and one of the good answers we recommend is this: http://www.permies.com/t/12218/cooking/Cooking-bacon-cast-iron-skillet
+Because iron cooking isn't so well known in Australia, there are lots of answers on USA forums and groups.
+This blog is full of useful info.